 The Emergency Rental Assistance Program ("ERAP") is a locally funded program to prevent or end homelessness for people whose incomes are less than 125% of poverty.
 To qualify, the client must have a minor child, have a disability, or be over 60 years of age.
 Applicants can receive ERAP to cover unpaid back rent, security deposit, and/or first month's rent.
 They can only receive assistance once in a 12-month period.
 The program is governed by regulations issued by the DC Department of Human Services ("DHS").
 Applicants may appeal denials via the administrative review and fair hearing process outlined in Chapter B under TANF benefits.
-A two-page flyer explaining the program and listing every site accepting applications is available in the Intake Site Kit at each intake site and from any case counseling attorney.
+A twopage flyer explaining the program and listing every site accepting applications is available in the Intake Site Kit at each intake site and from any case counseling attorney.

-Clients should call an agency below for an appointment or to find out if the agency accepts walkins.
+To schedule an appointment, clients should submit an application online via www.dhs.dc.gov/service/emergency-rental-assistance-program.
+Or, clients can call one of the agencies below for an appointment or to find out if the agency accepts walk-ins.
 Clients may only apply at ONE of the following agencies, but need not apply at an agency that is in the ward in which they live.
 If the agency is not moving forward with their application, the client may withdraw it and go to another agency.
 Alternatively, a call from an attorney may help move the client's application forward.